cacarroll/SimplifiedLinkedArmTemplates/README.md

 ## __Prerequisites__

-1. Create a Storage Account and Storage Container.
+1. Create a Storage Account, a Storage Container for the virtual network, NIC and compute templates, as well as a Storage Container for any specialized VHD images and storing the VHD(s) being created for the VM(s)
-2. Copy the files in the LinkedTemplates folder to the Storage Container created in step 1.
+2. Copy the files in the LinkedTemplates folder to the Storage Container created in step 1
+3. Modify the vhdStorageAccountUrl parameter in the parameter file to reflect the path to the VHD Storage Container created in step 1
-3. Run Connect-AzureRmAccount to connect PowerShell to Azure
+4. Run Connect-AzureRmAccount to connect PowerShell to Azure

 ![StorageContainer](images/linkedtemplates.PNG)